storageos/storageos.github.io/_guides/006-usecases.md

         title: Redis
         description: Create a Redis StatefulSet with persistent storage
         module: usecases/kubernetes/redis
       -
+        title: Nginx
+        description: Use an Nginx pod to exfiltrate data from StorageOS volumes
+        module: usecases/kubernetes/nginx
+  -
     title: Using Docker
     description: Docker Use Cases